novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 “I might, or I might not.
 But if I do tell him, it’ll be really bothersome.”

-“Right.
+“Indeed.
 And he might not like it very much.
 So, Hyun-woo….”

 At this point, she seemed to have made up her mind and took a deep breath before continuing.